Indiana Counseling License Requirements

 4. Apply for LMHC licensure.

 LMHC applications are available online and have an application fee of $50 (as of November 2022).
 If you hold an LMHCA in Indiana, you will only need to resubmit Forms C, P, I, and transcripts as the Board requests them.
 At this stage, you can also apply for a temporary permit ($25 as of November 2022), which allows you to work as an LMHC until the results of your exam are received.

 You will receive an email notification from the Board when your license is approved.
 The email will contain a printable version of your license and instructions to order an optional official copy.
 You must display either the printed or official version of your license.

-An LMHC license is valid for two years, from April 1 to March 31 of even-numbered years, and must be renewed.
-The renewal fee is $50 (as of August 2019).
+An LMHC license is valid for two years, from April 1 to March 31 of even-numbered years, and then it must be renewed.
+The renewal fee is $50 (as of November 2022).
 Licensees must complete 40 continuing education (CE) credits or clock hours to renew.
-A maximum of half the CE requirements can be completed through self-directed study methods and at least half must be completed through approved CE providers.
+Two hours of ethics are required during each renewal cycle.
+At least half of the CE must be completed through approved CE providers, and a maximum of 20 hours can be completed through self-directed study methods.
 Records of CE completion must be kept for four years in case they are requested by the Board.
 More information about approved CE activities and providers can be found on the Board website.

 Additional Counseling Careers and Licenses in Indiana

 Each type of professional counseling has a different education pathway and licensure process.
 While prospective mental health counselors can follow the steps above, below you will find the processes for other major types of counseling: licensed marriage and family therapists, school counselors, and substance abuse counselors.